 Anyone who is waiting for a final decision on their application to live in the UK can be required to regularly travel to “sign on” at an Immigration Reporting Centre.
-Every appointment carries the risk of being randomly taken to a detention centre.
+Every appointment carries the risk of being randomly taken to a detention centre and threatened with deportation.
 Reporting conditions amount to unfair, unjust and unnecessary harassment of migrants, and must be abolished!

 In March 2020, Migrants Organise and others wrote to the Home Secretary calling for in-person reporting to be suspended.
 This eventually happened: the demand was successful.
 But even as a second lockdown approached, the Home Office made the reckless decision to restart reporting conditions.